timothytancy/timothytancy/README.md

 ## About Me
 I am a recent Data Science and AI graduate from Nanyang Technological University.
 I have a strong interest in exploring the applications of deep learning to solve everyday problems.

-## Projects and Achievements
+## Projects
-- Developed image augmentation strategies for semi-supervised image segmentation models
+- Implemented image augmentation strategies for a semi-supervised image segmentation technique (FixMatch).
+[Link](https://github.com/timothytancy/SSL4MIS) to repo.
-- Implemented generated soft targets to improve action recognition networks
+- Implemented generated soft targets to improve action recognition networks (STGCN).
+[Link](https://github.com/timothytancy/mmaction2) to repo.

 ## Open to Opportunities
 I am actively seeking job opportunities in the field of Machine Learning/AI, as well as software engineer roles.
 I am also interested in learning more about Web3/Blockchain technologies.

 ## Open-Source Contributions
-I have contributed to the [SSL4MIS](https://github.com/organization/repo) repository for medical image segmentation.
+I have contributed to the [SSL4MIS](https://github.com/HiLab-git/SSL4MIS) repository for medical image segmentation.

 ## Skills and Tools
 ![Python](https://img.shields.io/badge/python-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54)